The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Introduction and motivation

-Gelfand--Tsetlin functions are a generalization of \textbf{Gelfand--Tsetlin patterns}, which were introduced by Gelfand and Tsetlin in 1950 \cite{GT1950}, and are fundamental objects arising in representation theory and algebraic combinatorics.
-A Gelfand--Tsetlin pattern is a triangular array $(t_{k,j})_{1 \leq j \leq k \leq n }$ of real numbers satisfying the interlacing property
+Gelfand--Tsetlin patterns, introduced by I.~Gelfand and M.~Tsetlin in their study of representations of the unitary group \cite{GT1950}, are fundamental objects in representation theory, algebraic combinatorics, and random matrix theory.
+An ($n$-dimensional) \textbf{Gelfand--Tsetlin pattern} is a triangular array $(t_{k,j})_{1 \leq j \leq k \leq n}$ of real numbers satisfying the interlacing property